Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/pfmod.dm.inv3d.rst

 It is important to ensure the following:

 * All datasets must be projected (not in geographic coordinates) and they must be in the same projection.
-To check the projection of each dataset, look at the raster’s metadata.
+To check the projection of each dataset, look at the :doc:`raster’s metadata<raster.cm.meta>`.
 * Ensure that the band names are distinct and that they clearly identify the type of data.
-This can be changed by accessing the raster’s metadata.
+This can be changed by accessing the :doc:`raster’s metadata<raster.cm.meta>`.
 * If you use magnetic data, make sure that it is not total magnetic intensity data.
-The IGRF must be removed.
+The :doc:`IGRF must be removed<mag.dm.igrf>`.

-Select the **3D Magnetic Inversion** function from the **Potential Field Modelling** menu and connect the input rasters to this module.
+Select the **3D Magnetic Inversion** function from the :doc:`Potential Field Modelling<pfmod>` menu and connect the input rasters to this module.
 Double-click on the **3D Magnetic Inversion** module to bring up the **Inverse Modelling Parameters** interface:

 1. **Dataset Information** – The imported rasters are connected to the correct datasets.